jpfairbanks/SemanticModels.jl/README.md

 Documentation is currently published at jpfairbanks.com/doc/aske and jpfairbanks.com/doc/aske/slides.pdf

+Many of our documentation and examples are built with Jupyter notebooks.
+We use [jupytext](https://github.com/mwouts/jupytext) to support diff friendly outputs in the repo.
+Please follow the jupytext readme to install this jupyter plugin.

 ### Examples

 In addition to the examples in the documentation, there are fully worked out examples in the folder